 We are delighted that a number of excellent speakers have accepted our invitation to analyse these issues.
 As usual, there will be ample opportunity for discussion.

-The draft programme provides more detailed information.
+The programme provides more detailed information.

-Attendance is by invitation only.
-We kindly ask you to register before 15 May.
+We kindly ask you to register here.